Towards a foundation model for astrophysical source detection: An End-to-End Gamma-Ray Data Analysis Pipeline Using Deep Learning: Fermi -LAT: towards the first DL gamma-ray catalog

 Over the last 17 years, \textit{Fermi}-LAT \cite{2009ApJ...697.1071A} has provided an unparalleled contribution to our understanding of the MeV – GeV gamma-ray sky through the production of comprehensive gamma-ray catalogs (see e.g. \cite{Ballet:2020hze}).
 A central challenge in producing these catalogs is the Galactic diffuse emission (IEM), which dominates the low-latitude gamma-ray sky beyond 50 MeV.
 Although the LAT collaboration has developed IEM models \cite{Fermi-LAT:2016zaq} to construct these catalogs, the significant model-related uncertainties render them strongly model-dependent and limit the detectability of faint, low-latitude sources, which are crucial for the discovery of new physics.

 We test the updated ASID network on 10 years of simulated \textit{Fermi} data using collaboration software \texttt{Fermitools}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}}, and population models from the 4FGL-DR2 catalog \cite{Ballet:2020hze}.
 The simulations are binned into 6 energy bins (from 300 MeV < $E$ < 1 TeV) and in 10 deg $\times$ 10 deg patches.
-ASID is based on a Multi-Input U-Net architecture for object localization, producing segmented regions around point source centers and followed by a Laplacian of Gaussian method for clustering.
+ASID is based on a Multi-Input U-Net architecture for object localization, producing segmented regions around point source centers and followed by a Laplacian of Gaussian method for clustering, which provides the values for longitude and latitude of each detected source.
+For details on the specifics of the architecture, hyperparameter setups, training details or timings, we refer to our previous work \cite{Panes:2021zig}.
 This stage is followed by the characterization module, applied to cut-out regions around the predicted sources, and composed of a classification module (VGG-like CNN for binary classification between True and Fake classes), and a flux estimation and location refinement modules (both based on deep ensemble networks).
+Combining the outputs of the complete model, the final output is an astrophysical catalog.
 The updated ASID workflow is depicted in Figure~\ref{fig.1}.

 To assess the performance of our pipeline, we plot \textit{Recall} (also known as \textit{Completeness}), and defined as: